What We Believe

 - The church is to serve people like Jesus served people.

 - Jesus is coming again.

-*The above theological statement of faith was adopted from Fuller Theological Seminary, the alma mater of Pastor Kevin.
+*The above theological statement of faith was adapted from Fuller Theological Seminary, Pastor Kevin’s alma mater.